thotbox/expressionengine-days-between/README.md

 {exp:days_between:today from_date="1420088400"}
 ```

-This would return the number of days between January 1, 2015 (epoch timestamp 1420088400) and today.
+Returns the number of days between January 1, 2015 (epoch timestamp 1420088400) and today.

 ```
 {exp:days_between:today from_date="January 1, 2015"}
 ```

-This would also return the number of days between January 1, 2015 and today.
+Also returns the number of days between January 1, 2015 and today.

 ```
 {exp:days_between:today from_year="2015" from_month="1" from_day="1"}
 ```

-This would also return the number of days between January 1, 2015 and today.
+Also returns the number of days between January 1, 2015 and today.

 ```
 {exp:days_between:dates from_date="January 1, 2015" to_date="1/4/2015"}
 ```

-This would return 3.
+Returns 3.

 ```
 {exp:days_between:dates from_date="yesterday" to_date="tomorrow"}
 ```

-This would return 2.
+Returns 2.

 ```
 {exp:days_between:dates from_year="2015" from_month="1" from_day="1" to_year="2015" to_month="1" to_day="2"}
 ```

-This would return 1.
+Returns 1.